nishimotz/julius/00readme.txt

 Julius is an open-source software provided as is.
 For more information about the license, please refer to the "LICENSE.txt" file included in this archive.

+Also see the copyrights in the files:

+  gramtools/gram2sapixml/gram2sapixml.pl.in
+  libsent/src/wav2mfcc/wav2mfcc-*.c
+  libsent/src/adin/pa/
+  msvc/portaudio/
+  msvc/zlib/

 Contact Us